geneontology/annotation_extensions/in_presence_of.md

 # in_presence_of

-has been used in 2500 annotations
+has been used in [2500 annotations](https://docs.google.com/spreadsheets/d/1G4ISzlNbNMm4NxW2LSzKngogzdSJmo4yOZEkvEtfH1k/edit?usp=sharing).
 It has been proposed that this relationship is depreciated

 Suggestions need to be made to: